 What’s a SEER Rating?

-Any air conditioning repair service will be able to tell you all about SEER ratings.
+Any local air conditioning repair service will be able to tell you all about SEER ratings.
 SEER stands for Seasonal Energy Efficiency Ratio and essentially gauges an air conditioner’s efficiency.
 This number was defined by the Air Conditioning, Heating, and Refrigeration Institute in 2008 and is calculated by dividing the cooling output during a typical cooing-season by the energy input during the same period.
 In order to make your own calculation for annual cooling output cost, plug in your unit’s BTU and usage numbers into this example from EnergyStar.

 Here’s another example for quick reference: (50,000 BTU/h) × (1120 h/year) × ($0.10/kWh) ÷ (13 BTU/Wh) ÷ (1000 W/kW) = $430/year